 What are the benefits of eating avocado toast with egg?

 Aside from getting mouthful after mouthful of pure, unbridled breakfast-y deliciousness, eating avocado on toast with egg means you’re getting a good mix of protein, heart-healthy fat, and carbohydrates to help keep your body fueled until your next meal.

 This avocado with eggs on toast makes for a delicious breakfast, brunch, light lunch, or post-workout snack.
 It pairs well with nearly any veggies, cheeses, meats, or toast spreads you can think of, so you have lots of ways to customize it.

-I find that this egg with avocado toast pairs particularly well with a mug of coffee, a sparkling mimosa, a simple side salad, and a table full of my favorite people.
+I personally love these eggs avocado topped with this quick pickled onion recipe or marinated cherry tomatoes.
+However, I also find that this egg with avocado toast pairs particularly well with a mug of coffee, a sparkling mimosa, and cinnamon danishes; or a simple side salad, and a table full of my favorite people.